nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Deletes an interview from an applicant.

 Format: `deletei INDEX i/INTERVIEW_INDEX`
 * Deletes from the applicant at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
+The index refers to the index number shown in the displayed applicant list.

 Example:
 * `deletei 1 i/2` deletes the 2nd interview of the 1st person in the displayed applicant list.